-According to reporting from Statista earlier this year, 75% of eCommerce businesses worldwide saw an increase in fraud attempts in 2021 compared to fraud attempts prior to the onset of the pandemic.
-Furthermore, security breaches that led to online payment fraud were estimated at a staggering $20 billion last year.
-And Juniper Research predicts that losses to online payment fraud will surpass $206 billion cumulatively for the period between 2021 and 2025.
+Based on data from Statista published earlier this year, the industry has faced significant challenges due to security breaches.
+In 2022 alone, losses from online payment fraud surpassed 40 billion U.S. dollars.
+Juniper Research predicts that losses to online payment fraud will surpass $206 billion cumulatively for the period between 2021 and 2025.

 Account Takeover Fraud is Leading the Pack

-Coming up with a strong (and unique) password isn’t easy — especially when you have dozens of accounts with different retailers, email providers, and apps.
+Coming up with a strong (and unique) password isn’t easy — especially when you have dozens of accounts with different eCommerce merchants, email providers, and apps.
 But not having a solid password is a far bigger headache, as you unwittingly expose yourself to fraudsters.

-Account takeover fraud — a type of identity theft where a hacker takes control of your digital identity for financial gain— is prevalent and on the rise.
+Account takeover fraud — a type of identity theft where a hacker takes control of user accounts for financial gain— is prevalent and on the rise.
 In fact, recent research found that 22% of U.S. adults have been victims of account takeover fraud —amounting to over 24 million households.
 Another 2021 study revealed that 43% of U.S. eCommerce businesses reported that account takeover fraud accounted for over 10% of chargebacks.

-With so many fraudsters attacking unsuspecting consumers, how do retailers and eCommerce brands help consumers protect themselves from account takeover fraud without creating too much friction in the customer experience?
+With so many fraudsters attacking unsuspecting consumers, how do retailers and eCommerce brands protect customer data from account takeover fraud without creating too much friction in the customer experience?

-There are two ways.
-One is to incorporate dual authentication measures to ensure that the person accessing the account is the customer who owns it.
+- Dual authentication measures ensure that the person accessing the account is the customer who owns it.
 This can be done by sending a code via text, email, or phone call or by asking for the answer to a security question.